PrimeAcademy/nagle-study-session-5-21-2020/readme.md

             - console.log the name
             - use .val() to get the name

-    DONE: ccan type it in, hit enter button, show up in console (what they typed)
+    WHAT DOES DONE MEAN?: user can type it in, hit enter button, show up in console (what they typed)

-    store name somewhere....do we need it later??
+    Q: store name somewhere....do we need it later??
+Great question, not for this project.

 2. the name should then appear on the page inside a blue box with that person's given id number.

-    append/put on the page
+    - append/put on the page
         - appending many things....
         - order doesn't matter, they need to be on the page
         - things must be nested